 Vaginal pH plays a vital role in the health of your vagina by providing a quick insight into your vagina's defense against infection, inflammation, and disease.

-Knowing which factors can influence pH levels is an important way to ensure you know what’s up when it comes to caring for and protecting your vaginal health.
+Knowing which factors can influence your vaginal pH balance is an important way to ensure you know what’s up when it comes to caring for and protecting your vaginal health.

 Keep reading to learn everything you need to know about vaginal pH balance and how to maintain it.